atom/github/docs/how-we-work.md

    * Merge your pull request yourself when CI is green and any reviewers you have requested have approved the PR.
    * As the design evolves and opinions change, modify the existing RFC to stay accurate.
 1. When the feature is complete, update the RFC to a "completed" state and merge it.
 For any outstanding work that didn't get implemented, open issues or start new RFCs.

+##### FAQ

+Q: Why not just use issues?
+In the past we've used issues for these discussions and the issue body quickly becomes outdated by discussion in comments and it's hard to

 ### Expansions or retractions of package scope